4d/docs/website/translated_docs/de/Extensions/develop-components.md

 Executing initialization or closing code is done by means of the `On Host Database Event` database method.

 > For security reasons, you must explicitly authorize the execution of the `On Host Database Event` database method in the host database in order to be able to call it.
-To do this, you must check the **Execute "On Host Database Event" method of the components** option on the Security page the Settings.
+For security reasons, you must explicitly authorize the execution of the `On Host Database Event` database method in the host database in order to be able to call it.

 ## Komponenten durch Kompilieren schützen

-Standardmäßig sind alle Projektmethoden eines Matrix Projekts, das als Komponente installiert ist, potentiell vom Host Projekt aus sichtbar.
+By default, all the code of a matrix project installed as a component is potentially visible from the host project.
 Das bedeutet im einzelnen:

 - Gemeinsam verwendete Projektmethoden erscheinen im Explorer auf der Seite Methoden und lassen sich in den Methoden des Host Projekts aufrufen.
 Ihr Inhalt lässt sich auswählen und aus der Vorschau des Explorers kopieren.
 Sie sind auch im Debugger sichtbar.
 However, it's not possible to open them in the Method editor or modify them.
 - Andere Projektmethoden des Matrix Projekts erscheinen nicht im Explorer, sind jedoch ebenfalls im Debugger des Host Projekts sichtbar.
+- The non-hidden classes and functions can be viewed in the debugger [if a namespace is declared](#declaring-the-component-namespace).

-To protect the project methods of a component effectively, simply [compile and build](Desktop/building.md#build-component) the matrix project and provide it in the form of a .4dz file.
+To protect the code of a component effectively, simply [compile and build](Desktop/building.md#build-component) the matrix project and provide it in the form of a .4dz file.
 Wird ein kompiliertes Matrix Projekt als Komponente installiert, gilt folgendes:

-- Gemeinsam verwendete Projektmethoden erscheinen im Explorer auf der Seite Methoden und lassen sich in den Methoden des Host Projekts aufrufen.
+- The shared project methods, classes and functions can be called in the methods of the host project.
+Shared project methods are also visible on the Methods Page of the Explorer.
 However, their contents will not appear in the preview area and in the debugger.
 - Die anderen Projektmethoden des Matrix Projekts erscheinen nie.